 Enterprise databases usually exist independent of any user interface.
 They are focused solely on the storage and retrieval of data in the most efficient means possible.
 Client software accesses the data, usually through a SQL query.
 This data can be accessed by many types of clients in many places simultaneously.
 The clients might be full-blown desktop GIS software such as ArcGIS or QGIS or some combination of the two.
 QGIS and ArcGIS can both access the same data simultaneously in many cases, but be careful because it is common that the data will only be able to be edited in one or the other so you will need to think carefully about who will be provided with which software if you are mixing them.
 Another client might be a spreadsheet that is just pulling tabular data for inclusion in a report or a statistical program for more formal analysis.
-At the same time the IT department might be querying the database in response to a request for information from a project manager, technicians might be entering data in the field from a mobile app, or using the data to help them navigate, and clients might be viewing that data in real-time through a secure web interface that is provided to them.
+At the same time the IT department might be querying the database in response to a request for information from a project manager, technicians might be entering data in the field from a mobile app, or using the data to help them navigate, and clients might be viewing that data in real-time through a secure web dashboard that is provided to them.

 Everyone has access to the same set of data from multiple places and multiple types of software but each one only has specific tools available to them and each one can have specific permissions granted to them.
 This is the power and promise of a spatial database and the thing that makes it all possible is a 40 year old technology called SQL or structured query language.

 SQL has been around for a long time in computer terms.
 I was writing SQL queries to an Informix database as a part-time after school job while I was in high school in the early 80’s.
-It is stunning how much computer technology has changed in the intervening 34 years but the basic structure remains largely the same.
+It is stunning how much computer technology has changed in the intervening 34 years but SQL remains largely the same.
 I’m sure that some of the same SQL queries I typed into a dumb terminal with a 9” green monochrome screen and saved on a cassette tape would run today if I sent them from a mobile device on top of a mountain through an ajax query to a web server.
 And the reason that SQL has stood the test of time is that it is very, very, good at what it is intended to do.